 "Everybody needs somebody sometimes…"

 Like-minded people are instantly comfortable with each other.
 Have you ever noticed that?
-If you are up late at night and you need a little Reddit therapy, chances are you go to a particular forum that you feel speaks your language.
-For instance, say you have a TV show that you are a little too overly invested in.
+If you are up late at night and you need a little Reddit therapy, chances are you go to a specific forum that you feel speaks your language.
+For instance, say you have a TV show that you are a little too overly-invested in.
 (Game of Thrones, stop ruining my life!)
-If you just so happen to find another fanboy or fangirl who is just as into it as you are, even if you grew up on opposite sides of the globe, you would instantly connect with this person.
+If you just so happen to find another fan-boy or fan-girl who is just as into it as you are, even if you grew up on opposite sides of the globe, you will instantly connect with this person.
 Having just one thing in common can make all the difference in breaking the ice and breaking barriers.

-The guy that you utterly despise is often the one who takes you farther than you could ever go alone—if for no other reason than because you want to prove him wrong and become the person that you know you can be.
+The guy that you utterly despise is often the guy who takes you farther than you could ever go alone - if for no other reason than because you want to prove him wrong and become the person that you know you can be.
 At the same time, this guy is not just there to motivate you.
 He is there to challenge your way of thinking.